huijing/personal-website-v3/src/content/blog/2017-07-13-the-one-about-an-app.md

 ### What about deployment?

 Ah yes, this part of development.
 If you ask me, the easiest way to do this is with full control of a server (any server), accessible via ssh.
-Because for all my short-comings in other areas (\*ahem\* Javascript), I'm fully capable of setting up a Linux server with ssh access plus some semblance of hardening.
+Because for all my short-comings in other areas (\*ahem\* JavaScript), I'm fully capable of setting up a Linux server with ssh access plus some semblance of hardening.
 It's not hard if you can follow instructions to a T and besides, I've had lots of practice (I've lost count of the number of times I wiped a server to start over).

 But I'm a very very cheap person, who refuses to pay for stuff, if I can help it.
 I've also run out of ports on my router so those extra SBCs I have lying around will just have to continue to collect dust.
 The go-to free option seems to be Heroku.
 But it was hardly a smooth process.
 Chalk it up to my inexperience with node.js deployment on this particular platform.